CormacStone/Platformer/README.md

 # Platformer

-## Creating a platformer cause why not
+## Creating a platformer because why not
 yeah i dont have a name yet

+i should probably think of one

 yippee